Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 The east coast of Scotland is often overlooked in favour of the more dramatic, mountainous west coast, but the east coast is just as stunning with its acres of golden sandy beaches and wide open river mouths.
 These are excellent spots for wildlife; four ospreys flew over our heads at Embo beach, just north of Dornoch, and dozens of seals basked on sandbanks at low tide on Loch Fleet.

-> "The east coast of Scotland is often overlooked in favour of the dramatic, mountainous west coast, but it is just as stunning with its acres of golden sandy beaches and wide open river mouths."
+> The east coast of Scotland is often overlooked in favour of the dramatic, mountainous west coast, but it is just as stunning with its acres of golden sandy beaches and wide open river mouths.

 ![Picture shows Kate in a wide golden-sanded beach with the tide way out.
 There are smooth rocks surrounding her and clouds in the distance. ](/images/uploads/embo.png "Embo beach")